ElamaChain/ELA/README.md

 Even in its earlier AI maturement, ELAMACHAIN platform is capable of offering attractive ecosystem to parties of interest by being linked to solid “real-world” usage infrastructure.
-As ELAMACHAIN Foundation is already operating working payment infrastructure in pre-paid card services and POS installments, crypto-payment mainly by means of ELAC can be easily implemented for daily use.
-Also, ELAMACHAIN has built strategic partnership with Korean plastic surgery hospitals and duty-free shops, which target Chinese visitors with high purchase power, that can maximize the utility of ELAC-use environment.
+As ELAMACHAIN Foundation is already operating working payment infrastructure in pre-paid card services and POS installments, crypto-payment mainly by means of ELAMA can be easily implemented for daily use.
+Also, ELAMACHAIN has built strategic partnership with Korean plastic surgery hospitals and duty-free shops, which target Chinese visitors with high purchase power, that can maximize the utility of ELAMA-use environment.

 ## Vision